undercovercop333/WEATHER-PREDICTION/README.md

-# 🌦️ Seattle Weather Prediction using Decision Tree
+# Seattle Weather Prediction using Decision Trees

-This project demonstrates how to build and evaluate a **Decision Tree Classifier** to predict Seattle's weather (Rain or Sun) based on historical data.
-The notebook includes steps from data preprocessing to model training, evaluation, and visualization.
+This repository contains a Jupyter Notebook that demonstrates how to build and evaluate a Decision Tree Classifier to predict Seattle weather (Rain or Sun) using historical weather data.
+The project covers everything from data loading and cleaning to model training, visualization, and evaluation.

 ---

-## 📁 Dataset
+## Dataset

-The dataset includes daily records of:
+The dataset includes daily weather records with the following features:
 - `precipitation`
 - `temp_max`
 - `temp_min`